A little story about Millwood Lake

 My mother soon came paddling back, recognizing her mistake in renting a canoe rather than a kayak.

 I don’t think the place was what she imagined, either.
 It was like an ancient mystical land had been rung out of all of its color and magic, and was now just a big echoey husk, lackluster, and far out of the way.
 That much of the intention, at least, was met.

 We watched a movie that night, and by the time we went to sleep, I felt nothing but weak.
 I hadn’t brushed my teeth for fear of contaminating my toothbrush, voting instead to lick the grime from my teeth to the sound of a far off telephone ringing.

 The next morning, we packed the car quickly.
-My mother asked if she could take a picture of me next to a rose bush to commemorate our feverish adventure.
+My mother asked if she could take a picture of me next to a rose bush to commemorate our adventure.
 I leaned against the wooden posts and held myself from behind, still woozy at the thought of salt and sugar and gravy.

 We didn’t look back as we drove.
-I think both of us were content to forget we ever came -- save for the photo, which has probably resigned to one of my mother’s over-stuffed bins of untouched scrapbooking supplies.
+I think both of us were content to forget we ever came -- save for the photo, which has probably been resigned to one of my mother’s over-stuffed bins of untouched scrapbooking supplies.

 I accidentally left my hairbrush behind, in one of the many drawers.
 I hope the maid who found it has enjoyed it after all this time, adding yet another notch to the brush’s ever-prolific handle.